-Why do some stories get written and others don’t?
+Why do some of my stories get written and others don’t?
 Why, out of all the potential stories above, do I like the barefoot girl best?
-But even she may not get written?
+And why is it that even she may not get written?

-I think there are lots of ways I could answer, but most can be summarised with ‘it depends.’
+I think there are lots of ways I could answer, but most answers would begin with ‘it depends.’
 It depends on having the time, on having an audience, on believing that I can find a good ending for the idea of the story’s beginning, and on the story fighting its way to the front of the crowd of stories inside my head, all of which are clamouring to be written.
 If I didn’t want them there, they’d probably give me a headache!